mozilla-services/iprepd/README.md

 reputation if found.
 Responds with a 404 if the IP address is unknown to iprepd, or is in the exceptions list.

+The response body may include a `decayafter` element if the reputation for the address was changed with a recovery suppression applied.
+If the timestamp is present, it indicates the time after which the reputation for the address will begin to recover.

 ##### Response body

 ```json